What is the White Card?

 Staying in a private apartment, Airbnb, or with a friend?

-You must register at the nearest police station within 24 hours of arrival.
-In practice, your landlord or host should take you there — they need to be present with their own ID and proof that they own or have rights to the property.
+You must register within 24 hours of arrival.
+This is usually done in person at the nearest police station — your landlord or host should take you there with their own ID and proof they own or have rights to the property — but where available it can also be done online/electronically (including via the official welcometoserbia.gov.rs portal).
+Registration is free.

 What you need to bring: